-A new ELB will allow us to creative inventive, modern educations programs where learning, research and innovations can occur—innovations that will place us on a trajectory to sustained frown and excellence for generations to come.
+A new ELB will allow us to create inventive, modern educational programs where learning, research and innovations can occur—innovations that will place us on a trajectory to sustained growth and excellence for generations to come.

 You can help shape the future of engineering education and research at our university and their extraordinary impact on our region and our world.